John Burden

+John Allen Burden (1862 – June 10, 1942) was an American Seventh-day Adventist minister, administrator, and medical missionary instrumental in founding sanitariums, restaurants, and health food factories.
+He was the founder and first administrator of what is now Loma Linda University.

+Early life

-John Allen Burden (1862–1942) was an American Seventh-day Adventist minister, administrator, and medical missionary instrumental in founding sanitariums, restaurants, and health food factories.
-At the age of 9, John attended Adventist meetings for the first time and was introduced to the writings of Ellen G. White, which left a lifelong impression upon him.
-Five years later he was baptized, and at the age of 18 (1880) moved with his family to Oregon.
-John met Eleanor A. Baxter (1865–1933) as a student at Healdsburg College (now Pacific Union College).
-They were married in 1888 while working for the Rural Health Retreat (later St. Helena Sanitarium), of which John became manager in 1891.
+Burden was born in Wisconsin in 1862.
+At the age of nine, Burden attended Seventh-day Adventist meetings for the first time and was introduced to the writings of Ellen G. White, which left a lifelong impression upon him.
+Five years later, he was baptized.
+At the age of eighteen in 1880, he moved with his family to Oregon.

+Career

-In 1901 the Burdens went to Australia where they helped Merritt G. Kellogg who was founding the Wahroonga Sanitarium in Wahroonga, Sydney.
-By March 1904 the Burdens returned to the United States.
-Ellen G. White encouraged them not to unite with John Harvey Kellogg in Battle Creek, Michigan.
-Instead, John sought to establish a sanitarium near Los Angeles.
-Eight miles from the city he discovered the Glendale Hotel that had cost $60,000 to build in 1886.
+Burden became a Seventh-day Adventist minister in Oregon.
+In 1888, Burden helped establish the Rural Health Retreat (later St. Helena Sanitarium) in Napa, California, becoming its manager in 1891.
+In 1901, he went to Australia where he helped Merritt G. Kellogg who was founding the Wahroonga Sanitarium (now Sydney Adventist Hospital) in Wahroonga, Sydney.

+By March 1904, Burden returned to the United States.
+Ellen G. White, co-founder of the Seventh-day Adventist Church, encouraged him not to unite with John Harvey Kellogg in Battle Creek, Michigan.
+Instead, he sought to establish a sanitarium near Los Angeles.
+Eight miles from the city, he discovered the Glendale Hotel that had cost $60,000 to build in 1886.
 However, because of local business failures, property value had declined so that he was able to purchase it for $12,500.
-When it opened in 1905, Burden was the manager of the sanitarium, and Eleanor the bookkeeper.
+When it opened in 1905, Burden was the manager of the sanitarium, with his wife as its bookkeeper.
 The sanitarium prospered under Burden's careful management.